 As set out above, NEOs are eligible under the Amended Option Plan to receive grants of stock options.
-The Amended Option Plan is an important part of the Company's long-term incentive strategy for its officers, permitting them to participate in any appreciation of the market value of the Common Shares over a stated period of time.
-The Amended Option Plan is intended to reinforce commitment to long-term growth in profitability and shareholder value.
-Stock options are granted by the Board, upon the recommendation of the Compensation and Governance Committee.
+The Amended Option Plan is an important part of the Company's long-term incentive strategy for its officers, permitting them to participate in any appreciation of the market value of the Common Shares over a stated period.
+The Amended Option Plan is intended to reinforce commitment to long-term profitability and shareholder value growth.
+The Board grants stock options upon the recommendation of the Compensation and Governance Committee.
 The size of stock option grants to officers is dependent on each officer's level of responsibility, authority and importance to the Company and the degree to which such officer's long-term contribution to the Company will be key to its long-term success, as well as the limits imposed by the terms of the Amended Option Plan and Exchange policies.
 For further details on the Amended Option Plan, see "Director and Named Executive Officer Compensation - Stock Option Plans and Other Incentive Plans" and "Particulars of Matters to be Acted Upon - Ratification of Approved Amended Option Plan".